Skip to content

 The Japanese population has been known to spend some of their time in southern Honshū during this period as well.

-It’s also classed as a vagrant species in several other countries such Russia, Philippines, Indonesia, Australia and Sri Lanka too.
+It’s also classed as a vagrant species in several other countries, such as Russia, the Philippines, Indonesia, Australia and Sri Lanka.

-This lovely little lapwing has grey feathers on its head along with white around its face and neck area which makes it easy for people to identify them if spotted out in nature.
+This lovely little lapwing has grey feathers on its head and white around its face and neck area, making it easy for people to identify it if spotted out in nature.

 Also Featured In: Singapore BirdsCommon Birds that Live in Odisha